riot-ci/RIOT/examples/lorawan/README.md

   - [Task #01 - LoRaWAN example](https://github.com/RIOT-OS/Release-Specs/blob/ba236c4a1d1258ab63d21b0a860d0f5a5935bbd4/11-lorawan/11-lorawan.md#task-01---lorawan-example)

 It is recommended to test using iotlab-nodes.
-The default configuration is already set on tha application Makefile.
+The default configuration is already set on the application Makefile.

 ### Requirements